Why become a childminder?

 Grants

-See if you are eligible and how to apply for grants for childminders.
+Check if you can get a grant and find out how to apply for grants for childminders.

 Is it hard to set up?

-Start by completing essential training and checks to ensure you’re well-prepared.
-Then register with Ofsted or a childminder agency
+First, you need to complete some required training and checks to ensure you are ready.
+Then you must register with Ofsted or a childminder agency.

 Have questions?
 Get in touch with the East Sussex Childcare Support Team: